 PepsiCo role and fit within environmental strategy: PepsiCo is a founding member of the CSL.
+CSL is a group of civil society and private sector organizations with a shared interest in sustainable development, active investments in the Aceh and North Sumatra provinces of Indonesia, and a strong desire to work collaboratively with government.
 Within CSL, PepsiCo is a supporter of the Aceh Tamiang Verified Sourcing Area initiative and implementation of the landscape plan that the CSL has formulated.
 In late 2019, the district government formally adopted the plan and signed an agreement to work together towards specific targets on deforestation, livelihoods, and productivity in partnership with local stakeholders (a production-protection-inclusion model).
-In support of this, PepsiCo is investing in partnership with PT Mopoli Raya, Forum Konservasi Leuser (FKL), and IDH in the restoration of 300 hectares of forest and supporting at least 500 smallholders to become more productive and sustainable.
-PepsiCo is currently implementing this partnership work on the ground, while also supporting the development of a government-led landscape management body and working with other stakeholders to develop an effective monitoring system and response protocol to deforestation alerts.
-In Riau, PepsiCo is one of seven companies working together on a landscape program for sustainable palm oil in the districts of Siak and Pelalawan.
-The goal of the program is to create sustainable landscapes across both districts that will produce deforestation-free and exploitation-free palm oil and maintain or enhance key conservation areas.
-This will build upon existing local efforts and multi-stakeholder platforms to advance sustainable, inclusive palm oil production models.
-The program was developed throughout 2018 and 2019 and implementation begins in 2020, in support of the District Government's Green Siak Plan and support to the Indonesian National Action Plan on Palm Oil in Pelalawan.
-This work supports our commitment to implementing our sustainable palm oil policy globally, including in and around the Leuser Ecosystem.
-Specifically, this is aligned with our goal to partner with government agencies, nongovernmental organizations and other critical stakeholders to help bring about positive change and improvements in the operation, regulation and governance of the palm oil industry, which is in alignment with our overall environmental strategy.
-Delivering NDPE policy commitments supports our science-based target to reduce emissions by more than 40% across our value chain by 2030.
+In support of this, PepsiCo has invested in partnership with PT Mopoli Raya, Forum Konservasi Leuser (FKL), and IDH (The Sustainable Trade Initiative) in the restoration of 300 hectares of forest and supporting at least 500 smallholders to become more productive and sustainable.
+The first phase of this work was completed in 2021, with the project having restored 300 hectares of forest previously given to oil palm (using a combination of tree planting and natural regeneration), established two farmer groups and a community nursery, trained 500 farmers in best practices (6 modules per farmer) and supported formalisation of land titles for 789 smallholder plots.
+The work in 2022 will provide continued support for the development of a government-led landscape management body and engagement with other stakeholders to develop an effective monitoring system and response protocol to deforestation alerts.
+Delivering NDPE policy goals supports our science-based target to reduce emissions by more than 40% across our value chain by 2030.